Michaelt293/higher-kinded-data/README.md

 PersonHK[Option](Some("Michael"), Some(65)).validate == Some(PersonHK[Id]("Michael", 65))
 ```

-##  Type-directed aggregations using higher-kinded Data
+##  Type-directed aggregations using higher-kinded data

 In the previous section, we developed a `validate` method which has the following type - `HK[Option] => Option[HK[Id]]`.
 This method is analogous to a type-level `sequence`.
 In this section, we will explore how higher-kinded data can be used for useful aggregations using a method analogous to `foldMap`.